Tech-at-DU/React-Redux-Todo-Tutorial/7-sorting.md

 export default App;
 ```

+**🐞Note!** You may have an error at this stage.
+We've updated the shape of the store.
+Previously the store did not include a sorting key, and that is missing then the data is loaded from localStarage.

+**🔧Fix** this by deleting localStorage.
+Open your browsers dev tools and find "Local Storage - Localhost".
+It should shows "todos".
+You should be able to select it and press delete to remove it.

+**🧪Test** your work.
+- Add a couple new todo items.
+Do they appear in the list?
+- Delete a todo item.
+Does it disappear from the list?
+- Mark a todo item as completed.
+Does the style change?
+It should show gray with a line through the text.
+- Filter todos.
+  - Select "Active" from the menu.
+Only active todos should be visible.
+  - Select "Completed".
+Only the completed todo should be visible.
+  - Select "All".
+All todos should be visible.
+- Sort todos.
+  - Select "Completed First", the completed todo should appear on top.
+  - Select "Oldest First", the oldest todo item should appear on top.
+  - Select "Newest First", the oldest todo should appear on the bottom.

 🚀 **Now our To-Do List supports sorting!** Next, we will add **[Stretch Goals](8-stretch-goals.md)**, such as due dates and priorities. 🚀